 Some of your pieces seem fueled by subcultures, psychedelic drugs, graffiti, and comic book style art.
 Where do those concepts come from and what draws you to them in your work?

 For the past 12 years or so, I occasionally paint murals.
-I like a graffiti culture also.
+I like the graffiti culture also.
 It’s very fun to draw by spray paint on big wall because it is rare for me.
 And, also I love to get dirty by spray paint.
 This year, I made the biggest mural I ever made.
 It took about 10 days.

 I don’t use drugs except a cigarette usually.
 But, I absolutely need a cat in order to make art.